deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 However, public funding for these key infrastructure efforts suddenly dried up earlier in 2025, disrupting our ability to follow through with our always usability-driven work.
-We are now seeking to at finance key parts of our developments through donations.
+We are now seeking to finance key development work through donations, aiming to provide decentralized secure messaging infrastructure at global scale, all open to third parties joining the fun in a permission-free manner.
+A Minecraft-like world for messaging.

 <p><a href="https://opencollective.com/chatmail" class="cta-button">Donate to the new chatmail infrastructure OpenCollective (Europe)</a></p>